 Pour the flour into one shallow bowl, the egg dip in another and the crumbs in another.

 Dip a starfish into the flour and pat off any excess, then dip into the egg, and let the excess liquid drip off.
 Place in the potato chip crumbs and press the crumbs onto the chicken.
 Set on a baking sheet and repeat.

 Heat your oven and oil to 350 degree Fahrenheit.

-Fry the chicken patties until golden brown then bake for 8-10 minutes until the chicken is cooked through.
+Fry the chicken nuggets until golden brown then bake for 8-10 minutes until the chicken is cooked through.
 Use an instant read thermometer to check that the chicken comes to 165 degrees Fahrenheit.

-To keep the chicken patties crispy, it’s best to set a cooling rack over a baking sheet, and set the chicken on top before placing in the oven.
+To keep the chicken nuggets crispy, it’s best to set a cooling rack over a baking sheet, and set the chicken on top before placing in the oven.

 Serve while they are hot with Kraft French Onion Dip.